Needs More Than a Vacuum Cleaner

 My first crack at this page’s title was “This Doesn’t Suck.”
 But I didn’t want to offend the delicate souls who read this page.
 The allusion is, of course, to Bissell vacuum cleaners.
 I, ahem, cleaned it up a bit in the end.

 I recently did some training in Cincinnati and there was a woman in my class from the Bissell Company.
 Over the course of three days, I learned a lot about Bissell.
 And about how awesome Bissell’s products are.
 Even so, I don’t think they could clean the graffiti that mars this walkway.

 But let me back up for a minute.
 The walkway serves an important purpose.
 It’s eastern end begins at Windsor Meadows State Park in Windsor.
-I wrote about that here.
 The park, in general, is a mess.
 At least the part of it that humans regularly visit.

 The trail is basically a protected sidewalk next to I-291, the relatively new highway across the Connecticut River that allows motorists to avoid downtown Hartford.
-It’s a wonderful thing – and let me tell you, since I recently completed Manchester, Stafford, Vernon, Ashford, and now South Windsor, I’ve driven it a billion times over the last year or so.
+I’m not big on highway development, but this one was a good one.

 From the state: